abhaasgoyal/module-systems/Study/Simple-Money/README.md

 ## Purpose

+Ease of developing appropriate implementations from the specification.
+A high degree of freedom should be provided in how to design programs

+## Goal

 Given a money minter and two purses A and B, design a transaction where user A can securely send money to user B, using the capability pattern of sealer-unsealer.

 ## Architecture